Caregiver created list of engaging dementia-friendly activities seniors love.

 Would you help me with additional ideas for this list?
 Leave a comment with an activity you’ve found enjoyable for your loved one.

-Would you like to save this list as a handy dandy printable?
-You can download a copy in my Resource Library of senior-friendly activities and printables.
+Would you like to get a printable list of some of the most popular dementia activity ideas?
+You can find a copy in my Resource Library of senior-friendly activities and printables.
 The library is available free to members of our caregiver community!
-If you aren’t already a member, you can subscribe by filling out the form below.
+If you aren’t already a member, you can subscribe by clicking the link below.